uxbyjoao/focus-box/README.md

 ### 5. Install Library Dependencies

-In the project's root folder, cd into `webclient` and run `npm install` to install the web client's dependencies.
+In the project's root folder, cd into `webclient` and `firebase` and run `npm install` inside both of them to install dependencies for the Firebase cloud function and the web client.

 Go to the Arduino extension's Library Manager on VSCode and install the following libraries: